 Yellowstone's high-elevation areas contain permafrost, which is now thawing at accelerated rates.
 This thaw destabilizes slopes, leading to landslides and changes in hydrology.
 Alpine meadows shrink as tree lines creep upward, reducing habitat for species such as pikas and whitebark pines—critical food sources for grizzly bears.
 Warmer winters favor the mountain pine beetle, whose outbreaks have devastated whitebark pine forests across the Greater Yellowstone Ecosystem, cascading through the food web.

 Stream temperatures in the park's major rivers have risen by 0.5–1.0°C over the past 50 years, stressing cold-water fish like Yellowstone cutthroat trout.
 These native trout are already threatened by competition from nonnative rainbow trout, and warming waters tip the balance further, reducing spawning success and increasing disease susceptibility.
+The loss or decline of native trout populations could impact bears and birds that rely on them as a food source.

 Invasive Species and Ecological Imbalance